 Clean Clothes without Unnecessary Optical Brighteners

 At Seventh Generation, we believe that if an action raises the threat of harm to health or the environment a different approach should be taken.
 This is part of a philosophy commonly referred to as the Precautionary Principle.
 In the case of optical brighteners, we choose not to use them in our laundry detergents because, as detailed, they raise the threat of harm to the environment and health.
 Luckily, we don't need to identify an alternative ingredient because optical brighteners are not necessary to formulate a high performance laundry detergent.
 In fact, Seventh Generation laundry detergents are still tough on dirt and stains and provide the performance you need without the optical brighteners that other leading laundry detergents contain.
+References:

 - Chen H-C, Ding W-H. Hot-water and solid-phase extraction of fluorescent whitening agents in paper materials and infant clothes followed by unequivocal determination with ion-pair chromatography-tandem mass spectrometry.
 Journal of Chromatography A 2006: 1108: 202-207.